jod35/fastapi-beyond-crud-docs/docs/chapter9.md

 ## Introduction

-Now that we can create user accounts, let us build on top of that to allow users to login or have a session in our application.
-While there are very many approaches to authentication we shall look at JWT Authentication in this chapter.
-JWTs stand for JSON Web Tokens, a mechanism for transferring claims (secret data) between parties.
-The claims in a JWT are encoded as a JSON object that is used as a payload that can be signed or integrity protected or encrypted.
+Now that we can create user accounts, let's build on that to allow users to log in and maintain a session in our application.
+While there are many approaches to authentication, we will focus on JWT (JSON Web Token) authentication in this chapter.
+JWTs are a mechanism for transferring claims (secret data) between parties.
+The claims in a JWT are encoded as a JSON object, which is used as a payload that can be signed, integrity protected, or encrypted.

 ### Basic structure of a JWT